ivanob/notes/jvm.md

 2. The .class file is also loaded in memory.
 3. The JVM interprets the bytecode from the file.

+This is a diagram of the JVM:

 ### JIT
 When the JVM detects that a piece of code is executed very frequently, it does the Just In Time execution.
 This means that JVM converts that bytecode into optimized **machine code**.
 This is also called dynamic compilation.

+---
+**Note:** From now on, all the descriptions will happen in Runtime.
+The input of the JVM is the compiled program.

+#  Lifetime of a type
+We call type to any class or interface.
+Lifetime of a type refers to the process of loading a class file into the JVM and ready for execution.